edfloreshz/blog.edfloreshz.dev/blog/content/articles/rust/controlflow.md

 author: "Eduardo Flores"
 publishdate: 2020-10-20
 summary: In this article, we'll be discussing what control flow is and how we can use it in Rust
-cover: {image: images/articles/controlflow/header.png, relative: false}
+cover: { image: images/articles/rust/controlflow/header.png, relative: false }
-twittercover: {image: images/articles/controlflow/cover.png, relative: false}
+twittercover:
+  { image: images/articles/rust/controlflow/cover.png, relative: false }
 ---

 In this article, we'll be discussing what control flow is and how we can use it in Rust.